karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`syandati cetasi nirvṛtti-dhārām |8|`</span>

 <span class="center-text">translation:—</span>
-O Lord Siva, it is oft proclaimed that through charity, ritual bath, and the observance of penance, the burdens of worldly life may be eased.
-Yet, greater than all these, by the remembrance of the sacred śástras and Thy divine utterances, the stream of immortality, like a river of peace, doth flow into my heart, bringing with it solace and serenity beyond compare.
+<span class="center-text">O Lord Siva, it is oft proclaimed that through charity, ritual bath, and the observance of penance, the burdens of worldly life may be eased.
+Yet, greater than all these, by the remembrance of the sacred śástras and Thy divine utterances, the stream of immortality, like a river of peace, doth flow into my heart, bringing with it solace and serenity beyond compare.</span>

 <span class="center-text">`नृत्यति गायति हृष्यति गाढं`</span>